4b11b4/algorithms/priq.md

 It is often the case that our data is constantly changing.
 We want to be able to dynamically add to and remove from it.

-A __Priority Queue__ is an abstract data type that supports sorting of real- time data.
+A __Priority Queue__ is an abstract data type that supports sorting of real time data.

 For example: